 DHA, a fatty acid crucial for the brain and eye development of the baby, is required by law to be included in all European baby formula.
 Although American infant formula usually includes this vital nutrient also, it's not required by the American FDA.

 In contrast to other European baby formula companies, such as Holle and HiPP, Loulouka is a newcomer to the field.
 Holle Baby Foods, an ethical, Demeter-certified, proud Swiss-German company, was founded in 1930.
-German company HiPP, established by Joseph Hipp circa the turn of the 20th century, holds a Biodynamic Organic certificate.
+German company HiPP, established by Joseph Hipp during the turn of the 20th century, holds a Biodynamic Organic certificate.

 Loulouka is a Swiss company producing milk for organic baby formula on small, individual, organic farms that typically house less than 30 cows each.
-Farmers get to know their cows individually and always treat them humanely.
+Farmers get to know their cows individually and treat them humanely.
 Cows graze on organic grass at will.

 Farmers take the time to notice the health status of each animal.
 Some of these organic farmers think that the cows' horns have an important function in the overall health of the animals because the horns are involved in the circulatory system and reflect overall health, somewhat similarly to how a human's hair and nails may indicate certain health problems.